 Your main goal here is getting them to do the action required – view product category, add to cart right away, etc. If you advertise a new collection, “view” event is ok.
 If you advertise a single product, you can go straight for the purchase.
 So measure the rate of action completion.

 Also, look at the time spent on page.
 Although it might be very different for various products and page designs, it shows how fast it gets the visitor to the next step (or loses them).

 The “add to cart” step is optional since you can have instant checkout that forgoes it.
 Otherwise, those two steps are basic for any sales funnel and that’s why we look at what happens if they’re not completed.

-That’s why you’d have a Cart Abandonment fighting strategy.
+That’s why you’d have a strategy to fight cart abandonment.
 AdEspresso says that up to 26% of abandoners can return if you use remarketing.